ibm-cloud-docs/FileStorage/faqs.md

 The following situations can affect the ability to upgrade or expand storage.
 - If the original volume is the Endurance 0.25 tier, then the IOPS tier can’t be updated.
-- Older storage types can't be upgraded.
-Ensure that the storage was ordered in an upgraded Data Center that allows for [Expandable storage](/docs/FileStorage?topic=FileStorage-expandCapacity).
 - The permissions that you have in the Cloud console can be a factor.
 For more information, see the topics within [User roles and permissions](/docs/account?topic=account-userroles){: external}.

 ## Are {{site.data.keyword.filestorage_short}} volumes thin or thick provisioned?